RMorrisby/device_authority_qa_test/README.md

 ### Server

 The class providing the server functionality for this exercise is `ruby_server.rb`.
-This will also

 Works on Ruby version 3 (probably also woks on Ruby version 2.7).
 Some gems are needed :